thednp/domparser/README.md

 * `TextLike` - is a `#text` node;
 * `ChildLike` - is either `NodeLike`, `TextLike` or `CommentLike`.

-Then we have **Dom** which overrides some properties and enhance the node prototype with ancestor accessors, selector engine and attributes API.
+Then we have **DomParser** which overrides some properties and enhance the node prototype with ancestor accessors, selector engine and attributes API.
 Here are the types for the enhanced nodes:
 * `RootNode` - extends `RootLike`;
 * `DOMNode` extends `NodeLike`;
 * `CommentNode` extends `CommentLike`;